 A native of Plymouth, Michigan, Fischer holds degrees in piano from Oberlin College and the New England Conservatory of Music.
 Her teachers included Herbert Stessin, Jack Radunsky, Robert Shannon, Edith Oppens, and Victor Rosenbaum.

-In January 2015 and again in 2016, Prof. Fischer and pianist/husband Bill Lutes thrilled a full house with concerts devoted to the music of Franz Schubert.
-They plan another Schubertiade, as these nights are called, on January 29, 2017.
+In January 2014, 2015, 2016, and 2017, Prof. Fischer and pianist/husband Bill Lutes thrilled a full house with concerts devoted to the music of Franz Schubert.
+They plan another Schubertiade at 3PM on January 28, 2018.
 Click to buy tickets.

 Read about past Schubertiades: